Wire (band)

-Wire are a British rock band, formed in London in October 1976 by Colin Newman (vocals, guitar), Graham Lewis (bass, vocals), Bruce Gilbert (guitar), George Gill (lead guitar) and Robert Grey (aka Robert Gotobed; drums).
-They were originally associated with the punk rock scene, appearing on The Roxy London WC2 album, and were instrumental to the development of post-punk, while their debut album, Pink Flag, was influential for hardcore punk.
+Wire are an English rock band.
+They were formed in London in October 1976 by Colin Newman (vocals, guitar), Graham Lewis (bass, vocals), Bruce Gilbert (guitar), George Gill (lead guitar) and Robert Grey (aka Robert Gotobed; drums).
+They were originally associated with the punk rock scene, appearing on The Roxy London WC2 album, and were instrumental in the development of post-punk, while their debut album, Pink Flag, was influential for hardcore punk.

-Wire are considered a definitive and highly influential art punk and post-punk band, due to their richly detailed and atmospheric sound and obscure lyrical themes.
-They steadily developed from an early noise rock style to a more complex, structured sound involving increased use of guitar effects and synthesizers (1978's Chairs Missing and 1979's 154).
-The band gained a reputation for experimenting with song arrangements throughout their career.
+Wire are regarded as an influential band within the art punk and post-punk genres.
+Their sound evolved from an early noise rock style into a more complex and atmospheric approach characterized by the increased use of guitar effects and synthesizers, particularly on Chairs Missing (1978) and 154 (1979).
+Throughout their career the band have been noted for experimentation with song structures and arrangements.

 History

 1976 to 1980

 Wire began as a five-piece band in October 1976.
-Initially, the band's main songwriter was guitarist George Gill but after he broke his leg and was unable to perform, the band moved on without him in February 1977.
-They dropped most of the songs written by Gill, although many of these early songs have been released as demos or on compilation albums.
+In its early period, guitarist George Gill served as the group's principal songwriter.
+Following a leg injury that left him unable to perform, Gill departed the band in February 1977.
+After his departure, the remaining members discontinued most of the material he had written, although several of the band's early songs were later released as demos or included on compilation albums.
 Wire's debut album, Pink Flag (1977) – "perhaps the most original debut album to come out of the first wave of British punk", according to AllMusic – contains songs that are diverse in mood and style, but most use a minimalist punk approach combined with unorthodox structures.
 "Field Day for the Sundays", for example, is only 28 seconds long.